Encoding Robustness to Image Style via Adversarial Feature Perturbations: Training with Adversarial Batch Normalization

 We start with a pre-trained model, \(g = g^{l+1, L}\circ g^{1,l}\), and we fine-tune the subnetwork, \(g^{l+1, L}\), on clean and adversarial features simultaneously.
 To this end, we solve the following min-max problem,

 where $\mathcal{L}$ denotes cross-entropy loss, and $\mathcal{D}$ is the distribution of batches of size $n$.
-This optimization problem contains a maximization problem inside the $\text{BN}_\text{adv}$ layer.
 In order to maintain the network's performance on natural images, we adopt a similar approach to \citet{xie2019adversarial} by using auxiliary batch normalization in \(g^{l+1, L}\) for adversarial features; we use the original BNs when propagating clean features, and we use auxiliary ones for adversarial features.
-See Algorithm \ref{algo:adv1} for a detailed description of our method for fine-tuning the parameters of \(g^{l+1, L}\).
+See Algorithm \ref{algo:adv1} for a detailed description of our method.

-Since we start with pre-trained models, we only need to fine-tune for $20$ epochs, yielding improved robustness with little additional compute.
+Since we start with pre-trained models, we only need to fine-tune for $20$ epochs, yielding improved robustness with little additional computation.
 Moreover, we only modify the parameters of later layers, so we do not need to backpropagate through the first half of the network.
-See Appendix B for an analysis of training times using our method.
+See Appendix~\ref{app:runtime} for an analysis of the training budget using our method.
 In the following section, we measure the performance, on several datasets, of our model fine-tuned using adversarial training with AdvBN.